adkinsrs/sadkins_site/misc.md

 * June 21 - The Remake of the End of the Greatest RPG of All Time - PC
 * Aug 7 - Fire Emblem Warriors: Three Hopes - Switch
   * Scarlet Blaze route
+* Aug 12 - Isles of Sea and Sky - PC

 ### Books I have read